shashiprakashdubey/shashiprakashdubey/README.md

 on-call, and the security posture around all of it.

-Everything below is **original, generic and anonymized**: reference architectures, patterns and case studies distilled from real production ownership, with no proprietary or customer data.
+Everything below is **original, generic and anonymized**: reference architectures, patterns and case studies distilled from real production ownership.

 ---